 Your body has the wisdom to heal itself.
 My role is to guide your body to reconnect with this wisdom.

 Hi, I’m Karishma.
-I’m a neurobiology nerd who loves that mainstream science is catching up with indigenous wisdom.
+I’m a trauma-informed somatic therapist who loves that neurobiology is catching up with indigenous wisdom.

 As your guide, I use a respectful, relational, and non-invasive approach to help your body get calm and communicate with itself better.
 Together, we identify and build on your resiliency.
 This can translate to less pain and more energy—so you can feel your joys more fully and also have a greater ability to navigate your challenges.

-Read on for more on how movement, stillness, and earth medicine can transform that feeling of being stuck; so that you can connect with your vibrancy, aliveness, and capacity.
+Read on for more on how movement, stillness, and relationship can transform that feeling of being stuck; so that you can connect with your vibrancy, aliveness, and capacity.

 Let’s do this, from the inside out.

 Sometimes, things are too much, too soon, or too fast for our mind/body to handle, so it shuts down.
 Other times, what shows up in your body as physical pain is an expression of imbalance in another part of your body—or even an aspect of your life.
-The resulting stuck or stagnant energy or experience can be experienced as internal conflict, pain or grief.
+The result?
+Internal conflict, pain or grief.
 We cannot separate the physical, mental, emotional and spiritual aspects of our experience.

 I use gentle inquiry and non-invasive touch to support your body to create space for things to shift.
 In this way, you can safely reconnect with your innate health and discover how to live with less inner conflict; and more clarity and resilience.

 I was always one of the ‘smart kids’.
 My response to a difficulty was always, “How do I figure this out?”

 [Spoiler alert: It turns out that there are some things you can’t *think* your way out of.]

 My mission is to share what I’ve learned: To support you to get out of your head and into the present moment.
 To get in touch with your felt sense.
 To guide your body to remember how to reconnect the dots.
 To help you identify what’s getting in the way of these things.